COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Related Work

 COGNAC attempts to blur the line between compiler optimization and pulse engineering, and developments from both of these research areas have influenced its principles.

 Gate-level optimizers, like optimizers for classical programs, tend to rely on rewriting rules.
-A notable exception is in the synthesis of two-qubit gates, for which a general procedure exists that is known to be optimal \cite{two-qubit-decomposition}.
-TKET applies this procedure to every two-qubit gate in a circuit, reducing the number of consecutive gates applied to the same two qubits \cite{tket}.
-This synthesis has been improved by accounting for noise and including fractional-angle gates, but it is still limited to two-qubit gates.
+A notable exception is in the synthesis of two-qubit gates, for which there is a general procedure that is known to be optimal~\cite{two-qubit-decomposition}.
+TKET applies this procedure to every two-qubit gate in a circuit, reducing the number of consecutive gates applied to the same two qubits~\cite{tket}.
+This synthesis has been improved by accounting for noise and including fractional-angle gates but is still limited to two-qubit gates.

 Some researchers have noted that there are a number of different gate sets for different quantum hardware and that rewrite rules necessarily make assumptions about gate sets that may not apply.
-One solution to this problem has been the automatic generation of large numbers of rewrite rules for an arbitrary gate set, as done by Quartz \cite{quartz} and Queso \cite{queso}.
+One solution to this problem has been the automatic generation of large numbers of rewrite rules for an arbitrary gate set, as done by Quartz~\cite{quartz} and Queso~\cite{queso}.
 Quartz is notable for its guarantee of generating \emph{all} possible rewrite rules of a given size, but requires considerable computational resources.
 Queso represents gate parameters as symbolic angles, allowing them to generate rewrite rules like ``$R_z(\alpha)R_z(\beta) \mapsto R_z(\alpha + \beta)$.''
-However, the symbolic transformations are limited to relatively simple formulas like this one, and both of these systems are limited to \emph{exact} rewrites.
+However, the symbolic transformations are limited to relatively simple formulas, and neither of these systems considers \emph{approximate} rewrites.

-Quarl \cite{quarl} is another recent quantum circuit optimizer that builds on Quartz's generated rewrite rules, but uses reinforcement learning on a neural network to decide which rewrites to perform.
+Quarl~\cite{quarl} is another recent quantum circuit optimizer that builds on Quartz's generated rewrite rules, using reinforcement learning on a neural network to decide which rewrites to perform.
 Unfortunately, it is designed to run for hours on a supercomputer, so it is impractical as part of a typical compiler toolchain.
 Like Queso and Quartz, Quarl is limited to idealized equivalences and does not allow for approximations.